redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 | `service <name>`       | Generate a service component                                                                          |

 ### TypeScript generators
-If your project is configured for typescript (see [TypeScript docs](https://redwoodjs.com/docs/typescript)), the generators will automatically detect and generate `.ts`/`.tsx` files for you
+If your project is configured for TypeScript (see [TypeScript docs](https://redwoodjs.com/docs/typescript)), the generators will automatically detect and generate `.ts`/`.tsx` files for you